 One of the biggest obstacles to someone deciding to seek treatment is their own powerful sense of denial that prevents them from seeing the situation objectively.
 Denial makes it almost impossible for people with addictions to admit that they need to quit and if you want to talk to someone about their drug use you need to have a strategy for approaching their denial.
 At times addicts can begin to break through denial on their own because the negative consequences of their drug use have built up and led them to hit rock bottom.
 It can actually be a good time to talk to someone with an addiction when they have just experienced a very serious consequence for their behavior because they may be more inclined to listen and admit that they have a problem.
 Timing is important and certain circumstances can make someone more prone to reach the conclusion on their own that they need to get treatment for their substance abuse.

-Helping them Consider Rehab Drug Treatment
+Helping them Consider Drug Addiction Rehab Treatment

 Empathy for Addiction Recovery Help

 Whenever you speak to someone about their addiction, you will have to constrain certain emotions and judgments that you may have about them.
 Even though you might feel angry, frustrated, or fed up with their behavior you will have to put those feelings aside and focus on empathy in your conversation.
 You might feel that you want to disagree with them when they say certain things but being antagonistic or not going with the flow can cause the discussion to go off the rails.
 Before speaking with them try to tap into your feelings of empathy and love for them.
 Try to put yourself in their shoes and understand where they are coming from so that you will be less likely to lash out or say the wrong thing.
 Always make empathy a priority when you are attempting to motivate someone to go to treatment.
 As long as you realize that underneath all of their selfish behavior, they really are suffering in their addiction and hurting themselves more than anything you can show compassion rather than judgement.